 Maybe your target group is wrong and you are focusing on the wrong people.

 If your audience doesn’t get to see your content because the competition on Instagram is crazy.
 Yet, this is another example of not having an engaging audience because the more people engage with you, the more they see from your account – posts and stories.

 Yes, there are some methods of growth such as buying followers that people use to get to the good part of Instagram.
 But these harmful methods are not it.
 Instead, they hurt your Instagram profile and lower your engagement rate.

-Think of it this way, fake followers won't interact with your account.
-They won't like, comment or save your posts.
-They are a blank number.
-And that's where the gap comes from.
+Think of it this way, fake followers won’t interact with your account.
+They won’t like, comment, or save your posts.
+They are blank numbers.
+And that’s where the gap comes from.
 It is hard for your real followers to compete with the massive number of fake followers you have bought.
 You and any other brand can easily see this from your engagement rate.

 Is a high engagement rate symbol of a good, honest Instagram account?

 Not necessarily but it is a good start.
 There is more than one thing to take into consideration when analyzing one Instagram account.
 For example, the quality of the comments under their latest posts is another very important thing to consider.

 Low engagement rate is not the end of the world.
 It can be improved but it will take some time.
 In order to improve your Instagram engagement rate, you will need to determine the reason why people don’t engage with your content and try to implement a new strategy.
 You can always use tools such as Instagram stories to keep your audience engaged.
 And you can use these 7 tips to get better at Instagram right away.